Massachusetts Sports Betting

 With so many different bets out there, understanding how to read them is critical to sports betting.

-When moneyline betting, the team denoted with negative (-) odds tell you what you have to bet on the favorite in order to win $100.
+When moneyline betting, the team denoted with negative (-) odds tells you what you have to bet on the favorite to win $100.
 Conversely, positive (+) odds tell you how much you stand to win for every $100 you wager on the underdog.
-For example, a team with moneyline odds of +110 would payout $110 for every $100 wager.
+For example, a team with moneyline odds of +110 would pay $110 for every $100 wager.
 Meanwhile, if you bet on the team with -120 odds, you would have to wager $120 to win $100.

-Similarly, when spread betting, the favored team is indicated with the negative sign, while underdogs are indicated with a plus-sign.
-If the Celtics are 7.5-point favorites, they will appear as -7.5 on US sportsbooks.
+Similarly, when spread betting, the favored team is indicated with a negative sign, while underdogs are indicated with a plus sign.
+If the Celtics are 7.5 point favorites, they will appear as -7.5 on US sportsbooks.
 Most spread bets are offered at -110 odds.

 Thankfully, all sports betting platforms show you what you stand to win before locking in your wager.